Willowdale (federal electoral district)

 Willowdale is a federal electoral district in Toronto, Ontario, Canada.
 It has been represented in the House of Commons of Canada since 1979.
 It is the riding with the biggest Korean community in Canada.
 As per the 2021 census, 9.9% of the population of Willowdale is Korean.

 For a long time this riding was considered a Liberal stronghold, having been won by the Liberal Party of Canada in all but one election since 1980.
 Longtime Liberal MP Jim Peterson was the riding's MP from 1980 to 1984 and from 1988 to 2007, and Martha Hall Findlay was the riding MP from 2008 to 2011.
 However, Conservative candidate Chungsen Leung won by 932 votes on the May 2, 2011 federal election.
 In the 2015 federal election, the seat returned to the Liberal Party with Ali Ehsassi unseating Leung.
 This district is home to some landmarks like Mel Lastman Square, the Toronto Centre for the Arts and the Claude Watson School for the Arts.

 Geography

-Consisting of that part of the City of Toronto described as follows: commencing at the intersection of the northerly limit of said city with Bayview Avenue; thence southerly along said avenue to Highway No. 401; thence generally southwesterly along said highway to the Don River West Branch; thence generally northwesterly along said branch to Bathurst Street; thence northerly along said street to the northerly limit of said city; thence easterly along said limit to the point of commencement.

 The riding contains the neighbourhoods of Willowdale, Lansing, Newtonbrook and North York Centre.